 - As of this writing, the TSA website does not mention shovels

-- Knives: If you do choose to use a knife for recovering your metal detecting finds, as of this writing the TSA does allow knives in checked baggage, but always check before you travel.
+- Knives: If you do choose to use a knife for recovering your metal detecting finds, as of this writing the TSA does allow knives in checked baggage, but always check and ask questions before you travel.

 When traveling on public transportation to go metal detecting (bus, train, plane) you will want a solid shovel that can fit in a suitcase.
 That likely means a folding shovel.
 Three choices come to mind: